- How to Get Here

 We realize not everyone is up for a Las Vegas nightclub, which is why we’ve provided you with two options for the next challenge item.
 You can either live it up at XS Nightclub inside Wynn Las Vegas, one of the top-five highest grossing clubs in the United States, or see the longest running Cirque show on the Strip, Mystère.
 Both are sure to leave you speechless.

-Last on this list is a little bit of gambling at the Stratosphere because what trip would be complete without leaving this city trying to win a few hundred dollars.
+Last on this list is a little bit of gambling at The STRAT Hotel, Casino & Skypod because what trip would be complete without leaving this city trying to win a few hundred dollars.

 So, there you have it, all the hot spots to hit if you only have one day in Las Vegas.
 Are you up for the challenge?